JohnD-EE/AroundTheBlock/presentations/blockchainIntro.md

 * No Bitcoin CEO, No Bitcoin buildings or HQ, no central control
 * Distributed and immutable public ledger
-* Peer to Peer, processing transactions via mining nodes.
+* Peer to Peer, processing transactions via mining nodes - no need for intermediaries such as financial institutions.
 * Trust in the Open Source codebase
 * Truth is in the public ledger & network consensus.
 * Free Market, Capitalism, no intervention